czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

   - Decisions are actions, and engineers are required to make decisions continually, thus establishing the basis for defining their ethical framework
     - Engineering decisions often are simultaneously analytical and probabilistic
     - Engineers are often alright with time constraints on their decisions
-    - More and more, engineering decisions are multiperson and multiorganizations
+    - More and more, engineering decisions are multi-person and multi-organization
     - Generally involve both technical and societal factors
     - Engineering decisions are consequential, with consequences today happening at a speed and to an extent never before experienced
       - One wrong engineering decision can have an instantaneous and serious effect on millions or even billions of people